 Time limit for appealing a default judgement shall be 10 days.
 This period shall commence on the day when a copy of the default ruling is served on the party in the manner prescribed in Articles 70-78.
-The default judgement shall enter into force after the time limit expires.
+The default judgement shall enter into force after the time a) the name of the court that delivered the default ruling;